 - Fiddle Leaf Fig Root Problem: Your fiddle leaf fig plant will thrive with properly draining soil.
 Over-watered plants or poorly draining soil is a sure way to create a fiddle leaf fig root problem.
 Root rot is the most common issue for an overwatered plant.
 The best way to prevent root rot is by letting your soil dry out before re-watering.
 If you are seeing leaves browning and dropping off, then you should cut back on watering.
 Make sure that your pot has a drainage hole, as a fiddle leaf fig root problem can easily kill the plant!

 - Fiddle Leaf Fig Brown Spot: If you see brown spots forming on your fiddle leaf fig, you might have root rot or bacterial infection!
 If you see leaves yellow and then develop brown spots, it is most likely a bacterial infection.
 Both root rot and a bacterial infection can create a fiddle leaf fig brown spot to form.
 You are also most likely to see leaves start to fall.
 If your plant has brown spots forming or has root rot, there is a very high chance that you can not save your plant.
 However, if you are like me and will do anything to save your plant, then try these steps:

 - Remove the plant from your pot and clear off the dirt from the roots.

 - Wash the roots and cut off any damaged roots– be careful and gentle with this!

 - Get a new pot of organic soil mixture (see above for the perfect mix), and repot your fiddle leaf fig.

 Note: Your plant may die due to the additional shock of repotting while being sick.
 However, there is also a chance that the repotting and new soil will allow your plant to heal!
-If you have a fiddle leaf fig that you absolutely adore– then my advice is to not give up!
-With some love and care, your plant will be happy and healthy and will thank you for the effort!
+If you have a fiddle leaf fig that you absolutely adore– then my advice is not to give up!
+With some love and care, your plant will be happy and healthy, and will thank you for the effort!